 Employee Retirement Contribution Rates

-State employees eligible for CalPERS membership are required to pay retirement contributions based on the employee’s retirement plan, bargaining unit, and PEPRA provisions.
+State employees eligible for CalPERS membership are required to make retirement contributions based on the employee’s retirement plan, bargaining unit, and PEPRA provisions.
 Historically, SCO will process mass updates for changes to employee retirement contribution rates upon receiving notice from CalPERS and CalHR.
-Below is a summary of the most current employee contribution rates:
+Below is a summary of the retirement plans:

 Departments should refer to the bargaining unit contracts to verify employee contribution rates.
 Please contact CalHR with any questions related to employee contribution rates.